Pride in Place is a long-term government programme that brings investment into towns to improve places and support local communities.

 Community engagement

-There were 1,580 responses to our interactive map survey Let’s Talk Scarborough, which shared ideas about what you'd like to see and where, to improve Scarborough.
-We also engaged with 1,148 people through 28 pop-up events and workshops.
+We received 1,580 responses to our interactive map survey where people shared ideas about what improvements they would like to see and where.
+We also spoke directly with 1,148 people through 28 pop-up events and workshops.

 Full results from Let’s Talk Scarborough are available here (pdf / 1 MB).